AvaloniaUI/avalonia-docs/docs/concepts/application-lifetimes.md

 Provided by:

 * `StartLinuxFramebuffer`
-* mobile platforms&#x20;
+* mobile platforms

 Some platforms do not have a concept of a desktop main window and only allow one view on the device's screen at a time.
-For these platforms the lifetime allows you to set and change the main view class (`MainView`) instead.&#x20;
+For these platforms the lifetime allows you to set and change the main view class (`MainView`) instead.

 :::info
 To implement the navigation stack on platforms like this (with a single main view), you can use [_ReactiveUI_ routing](https://www.reactiveui.net/docs/handbook/routing/) or another routing control.